-Indianapolis in 3 Days for Families - Hands-on play and learning at The Children's Museum of Indianapolis
+Indianapolis in 3 Days - Hands-on play and learning at The Children's Museum of Indianapolis

-Indianapolis in 3 Days for Families - Hands-on play and learning at The Children's Museum of Indianapolis
+Indianapolis in 3 Days - Hands-on play and learning at The Children's Museum of Indianapolis

 A relaxed, kid-first 3-day itinerary in Indianapolis for families with young children.
 Includes interactive museums, outdoor play, gentle transfers, stroller-friendly routes, and family-friendly meals with allergy-aware options.
 Designed for families with children roughly ages 2–12; pacing includes naps, snack breaks, and short transfers.